 The term Watt is derived from the name of a Scottish inventor and mechanical engineer from the 1700s.
-James Watt was in large part responsible for the invention of the steam engine, amongst a great many other things and his name has been given to the unit of measurement that quantifies the rate of energy transfer, particularly when referring to electricity.
+James Watt was in large part responsible for the invention of the steam engine, amongst a great many other things and his name has been given to the unit of measurement that quantifies the rate of an energy-efficient toaster oven transfer, particularly when referring to electricity.

 The number of watts used by a toaster doesn’t change whether it is possible to get the desired result, it only determines the amount of time that you will have to wait until the toaster gets to the required temperature of around 350 Fahrenheit.
 All toasters will get to this eventually but those at the higher end of the wattage scale will get there in a more timely manner and there won’t be quite so long a wait.